project-a/velojiraptor/README.md

 ## Precompiled binaries

-Precompiled binaries for release are available on the [Release page](https://github.com/project-a/velojiraptor/releases) of this repository.
+Precompiled binaries for released versions are available on the [Release page](https://github.com/project-a/velojiraptor/releases) of this repository.
 Using the latest release binary is the recommended way.

 ## Building from source